jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 solo.json
 ---------
-Next we need to create the solo.json.
+Next we need to create solo.json.
 Open up another text editor and create `solo.json` and put the following in it:
 ```json
 {
     "run_list": [ "recipe[base::default]" ]